Transfer to DPhil Status from the CDT

 Preparing for Transfer of Status

 All students should use the “preparing for transfer of status form” to complete their termly reflection for the term before they are due to transfer (5th Term), and upload it to GSS.
-This can form can be found here
+This can be found here

 The aim of the transfer is to assess: students’ progress; the validity of the proposed research project; and the likelihood submission within the students funded period.